logicalclocks/hopsworks/docs/compute/python.md

   </figure>
 </p>

 When a project is created, the python 3.8 environment is automatically enabled.
-So no manual steps are required to start developing your machine learning application.
+So no additional steps are required to start developing your machine learning application.

 ##Listing installed libraries